If you subscribe to a creator who shares audio posts, you may have access to a unique RSS feed to listen on the go — keep reading to find out more.

 If you're in an area with lower reception, try connecting to WiFi, which could result in some improvement.

 More information about your private RSS link and feed

 - Don’t share your private RSS Link.
 Your Patreon RSS link is specifically for you as a member to the creator offering this benefit.
 It contains an authorization token that links directly to your account.

 - If you share it with anyone, they will have access to the benefits you're paying for - and rob the creator of a potential member.

 - Sites and services that share RSS feeds with other users are generally restricted from hosting our feeds.
 Many are blocked outright.
 You may have your account blocked if the feed is found on another site.

 - Some apps will not allow you to add your RSS feed because they don't support authentication on podcasts.
 As we discover these apps that are not compatible with RSS feeds, we will list them in this article under ‘Apps that will work with your custom audio RSS’.

 - There are some apps that require the creators to submit the feeds themselves (and usually pay a fee to do so).
 These apps will not allow you to add your RSS feed because the Patreon creator, who owns the podcast, has no way to create a feed without authentication.

-- Only audio posts that your creator has uploaded will populate in your private RSS feed.
+- Only audio posts that your creator has uploaded will populate your private RSS feed.
 Video and text posts will not appear in your feed.
 Additionally, audio link posts (like Soundcloud), will not appear in your RSS feed.
-Fear not, you can still access these posts by logging in on desktop, or on the app.
+Fear not — you can still access these posts by logging in on a desktop, or the Patreon app.